Putin orders 36-hour holiday weekend cease-fire in Ukraine

 Kirill has previously justified the war as part of Russia’s “metaphysical struggle” to prevent a liberal ideological encroachment from the West.

-Independent political analyst Tatyana Stanovaya said Putin’s cease-fire order is a logical step intended to make him look reasonable and interested in peace.
+Independent political analyst Tatyana Stanovaya said Putin’s cease-fire order is intended to make him look reasonable and interested in peace.

 The move “fits well into Putin’s logic, in which Russia is acting on the right side of history and fighting for justice,” she said.